-- ✓ Send the original document and seven copies of your brief to the court. - ✓ Send two copies to opposing counsel. - ✓ Attach a signed certificate of service to the original and to each copy for opposing counsel or party who are not served via CM/ECF. - \checkmark Keep a copy for your records.
+- ✓ Send the original document and six copies of your brief to the court. - ✓ Send two copies to opposing counsel. - ✓ Attach a signed certificate of service to the original and to each copy for opposing counsel or party. - \checkmark Keep a copy for your records.